 Of the many reasons theorists refute general relativity, there are two that stand out as possibly the most compelling: 1) the galactic rotation curve anomaly, and 2) incompleteness, or the need for an equation of state.
 Finding a modified gravity theory that accounts for the galactic rotation curve has proven surprisingly difficult.
 One problem is that GR describes solar system observations to a high degree of accuracy, yet a naive scaling of the galactic rotation curve to fit the orbits of outer planets gives erroneous results.
 Thus, any modified gravity theory must employ some screening mechanism whereby GR holds at smaller scales, but not on the scale of galaxies or the cosmos.
 Many such mechanisms exist, but so far no modified gravity theory has gained acceptance as a replacement for GR.
 This problem is widely discussed in Physical Review D [73,100].
 (For a summary of screening mechanisms see Ref.
 [36].)
-However, if Cooperstock's general relativistic treatment of galaxies proved correct, it would indicate that the galactic rotation curve supports rather than contradicts GR.
-Thus, the unexpected orbital velocities of galaxies would no longer provide a valid reason for developing modified gravity.

-In contrast, GR's requirement for an equation of state seems proof of the incompleteness of the theory, though to the knowledge of this author, such a deficiency is never acknowledged in the literature.
+More significantly, GR's requirement for an equation of state seems proof of the incompleteness of the theory, though to the knowledge of this author, such a deficiency is never acknowledged in the literature.
 Physicists invariably select an EoS as a matter of course.
 The EoS is usually chosen either ad hoc, or based on thermodynamic arguments.
 The EoS can be as complicated as desired, and in principle tailored to produce almost any physical result.
 For example, in the static spherical non-vacuum case, the mass density $\rho(r)$ determines only the g{11} component of the metric.
 The g{00} component, which describes observables such as time dilation and redshift, depends on the EoS, and if the EoS is suitably varied, can in practice be anything conceivable.
-Thus, these time-related observables do not in general depend on the mass distribution.
+Thus, these timecoordinate observables do not in general depend on the mass distribution.
 This fact contradicts the common interpretation of the Schwarzschild metric, according to which such observables depend on mass alone.
-It is seldom if ever mentioned that the Schwarzschild metric, the only metric to have been observationally tested in a theoryindependent way, does not require an EoS and therefore seems at odds with the rest of the theory.
+It is seldom if ever mentioned that the Schwarzschild metric, the only metric to have been observationally tested in a theory-independent way, does not require an EoS and therefore seems at odds with the rest of the theory.

 Criticisms of general relativity abound, yet no suitable replacement has been proposed.
-It might be possible to derive a theory of gravity based on a field equation that does not require an EoS, for example in which the energy-momentum tensor $T^{\mu\nu}$ is replaced by a function f(T) of the scalar T, where T is the trace of $T^{\mu\nu}$.
+It might be possible to derive a theory of gravity based on a field equation that does not require an EoS, for example in which the energy-momentum tensor $T^{\mu\nu}$ is replaced by a function f(T) of the scalar T, the trace of $T^{\mu\nu}$.
 But such a theory is unlikely to explain the galactic rotation curve.
 Many of the questions raised in this article therefore remain open.